lamhq/terraform-backend-helper/README.md

 ## About

-This repository simplifies the process of creating and managing the necessary resources for AWS projects.
+This repository simplifies the process of creating and managing the necessary resources for Terraform S3 backend.

 The created resources include:
 - An S3 bucket for storing Terraform states, deployed code, dependencies, ...
 - A DynamoDB table for Terraform state locking

 ## Usage
 1. Prepare a `params.tfvars` file that contain required input parameters:
     ```hcl filename="params.tfvars"
     owner = ""